mackankowski/recommender-system/README.md

 - Apache Mahout
 - [?]
 Database

+## Getting starded

-Open the project in IntelliJ IDEA (recommended)
+1. Open the project in IntelliJ IDEA (recommended)

-Run application...
+2. Run application...

 To checkout the service: